What Are Common Causes of Truck Accidents in Fort Worth?

 You have rights.
 Contact attorney Coby L. Wooten today

 Negligent truckers and trucking companies must be held accountable.
 When a truck company fails to hire responsible drivers or maintain their vehicles, serious accidents can occur.
 Don't underestimate the seriousness of your case.
 What may seem like a simple, straightforward legal matter can turn out to be much more complicated.
 That's why we're here.
 Contact Coby L. Wooten, Attorney at Law, P.C. to discuss your legal options with a Fort Worth truck accident attorney who gives honest answers to difficult questions.
 We know how to find the facts and uncover the true cause of your truck accident.
 Case results matter - and so do you.
-Call (866) 408-0940 to schedule an appointment at our Fort Worth or Dallas office locations.
+Call (866) 408-0940 to schedule an appointment at our Fort Worth office.
 Serving families in Fort Worth, Dallas, Arlington and throughout Texas.